-Project Crimson is a conservation trust which plants thousands of native trees throughout New Zealand every year. $10 will plant a tree!
+Project Crimson is a charitable trust which plants hundreds of thousands of native trees throughout NZ every year. $10 plants a tree!

 More about us

-For 27 years Project Crimson has been working with communities around New Zealand to renew and restore our precious ecosystems, with a particular focus on our iconic pohutukawa and rata trees.
-We work with organisations, schools, iwi, communities and individuals throughout New Zealand through our restoration and environmental education programmes.
+For 30 years Project Crimson has been working with communities around New Zealand to renew and restore our precious ecosystems through the planting of more native trees.
+We work with organisations, schools, iwi, communities and individuals throughout New Zealand through our native tree planting and environmental education programmes.